svretina/Ektome/README.md

 # EkTome

 EkTome is a Python library to prepare and submit simulations for the Einstein Toolkit using the excision technique for IMRI systems.

+the modified TwoPunctures code is located at ~/opt/Cactus/repos/einsteininitialdata/TwoPunctures/src in the condor cluster at AEI Hannover ssh condor